tuckerweibell/recipe/packages/recipe/src/components/EzCarousel/EzCarousel.md

 path: '/components/ez-carousel'
 ---

-Carousels allow users to browse through a set of items, to find items that may be of interest to them.
+Carousels allow users to browse through a set of items to find items that may be of interest to them.

 ---